Text Link

 What is "diet culture"?

-But regardless of how it's presented, the core of the idea remains: thinness or fitness are the only "true" body shapes, and anyone not actively working on achieving them is failing at a key aspect of life.
+But regardless of how it's presented, the core of the idea remains: thinness or muscularity are the only "true" body shapes, and anyone not actively working on achieving them is failing at a key aspect of life.

 The problems with diet culture

-Conflating health with thinness
+Equating health with thinness

 Promoting dangerous ideas